mozilla-services/contile/CONTRIBUTING.md

 # Contribution Guidelines

 Anyone is welcome to contribute to this project.
-Feel free to get in touch with other community members on IRC, the mailing list or through issues here on GitHub.
+Feel free to get in touch with other community members on [Matrix](https://chat.mozilla.org), the mailing list or through issues here on GitHub.

 [See the README](/README.md) for contact information.